 Former thermal stations that are no longer available to generate electricity are excluded from the Contracted and Other Generation business segment once they are removed from service.
-This includes the Lambton GS and Nanticoke GS sites, which ceased coal-fired generation in 2013.
+This includes the Lambton GS and Nanticoke GS sites, which ceased coal-fired generation in 2013, and the Thunder Bay GS, which ceased operations in 2018.
+Refer to the section, General Developments of the Business under the heading, Thermal Business Developments for further details.